herman-hellenes/herman-hellenes.github.io/undone_posts/notes on trigonometry.md

 ![center](/figs/trigonometry/taylor_sine.png)

-Since cosine is the derivative (with negative sign) of sine, we got this result too.
+Since cosine is the derivative (with negative sign) of sine, we easily get the result for cosine as well.